The National Electricity Market: What is the NEM?

 Energy generators generate the energy which all goes into a pool to be sold at wholesale prices to energy retailers.

-Once the generators have produces the energy via coal or renewable methods of generation such as solar, wind, and hydroelectricity, the energy is converted to high and low voltage for transport over power lines.
+Once the generators have produced the energy via coal or renewable methods of generation such as solar, wind, and hydroelectricity, the energy is converted to high and low voltage for transport over power lines.

 Before the energy can be transported, energy retailers bid on the energy which fluctuates in price as supply and demand change regularly.
 Retailers then sell the energy to consumers for a profit.